DEIB-GECO/genereg/doc/source/datanalysis.rst

 The set of fuctions used to perform the analysis is the following:

-..  automodule:: FeatureSelection
+..  automodule:: genereg.FeatureSelection
     :members:

-..  automodule:: LinearRegression
+..  automodule:: genereg.LinearRegression
     :members:

-..  automodule:: SummaryResults
+..  automodule:: genereg.SummaryResults
     :members: